 - Store this medication at room temperature, protect it from light and moisture and keep it out of the reach of children.

-- Do not dispose of medications in wastewater (for example, in the sink or in the toilet) or in household waste.
+- Do not dispose of medications in wastewater (for example, in the sink or the toilet) or household waste.

-- Ask your pharmacist how to get rid of medications that are no longer needed or are no longer valid.
+- Ask your pharmacist how to get rid of drugs that are no longer needed or are no longer valid.

 Who should NOT take this medicine?

-Do not take Norfloxacin if you are allergic to it, to other Quinolones (for example, Ciprofloxacin, Nalidixic Acid) or to any other component of the medicine.
+Do not take Norfloxacin if you are allergic to it, other Quinolones (for example, Ciprofloxacin, Nalidixic Acid), or any other medicine component.

 What side effects are possible with Norfloxacin?

 Many medications can cause side effects.
-A side effect is an unwanted response to a medication when taken in normal doses.
+A side effect is an unwanted response to a medication when taken in regular doses.
 Side effects can be mild or severe, temporary or permanent.

 The side effects listed below are not experienced by everyone who takes this medication.
 If you are concerned about side effects, discuss the risks and benefits of this medication with your doctor.

-The following side effects have been reported by at least 1% of people taking this medication.
+At least 1% of people taking this medication have reported the following side effects.
 Many of these side effects can be controlled, and some may go away on their own over time.

-Contact your doctor if you experience these side effects and are severe or bothersome.
+Contact your doctor if you experience these side effects that are severe or bothersome.
 Your pharmacist can advise you on the management of side effects: